-In this article, I'll go through the history of display fonts, outlining some essential tips and great examples from our Envato Elements library.
+As a budding designer, it's important to get familiar with the term and when it's used.
+In this article, I'll go through a display font definition, the typeface history of display fonts, and outline some essential tips and great examples from our Envato Elements library.

 Creating an atmosphere and a feeling on a page is not as easy as it sounds.
 As designers, we pay close attention to details and devote our time to choosing legible fonts that will make our readers comfortable.
 Clean designs can often neglect the creation of a feeling on a page.

-In this article, we'll take a look at display fonts, their history, and how they came to be popular.
+In this article, we'll take a look at display fonts and their part in typeface history, and how they came to be popular.
 The digital era has made it easier for designers to create their own display fonts, so I'll show you a few great examples from our own Envato Elements library.
 Let's get started!

 Text vs. Display

-Text fonts are specifically designed to be read at smaller point size and in long blocks of text.
+Text fonts are specifically designed to be read at smaller point sizes and in long blocks of text.
 Serif fonts used to be and sometimes still are the font of choice for long blocks of text.
-In the last few years, we've seen a popularity in sans serif fonts as a choice for text too.
+In the last few years, we've seen a rise in the popularity of sans serif fonts as a choice for text too.
 Designers have focused on making them legible at small point sizes.